Azure/sg-aks-workshop/cost-governance/README.md

 ![kubecost-admin](img/cost-admin.png)

 If you select __Allocation__ on the left side you can dig down into the namespace cost of your resources.
 It will show the cost for CPU, Memory, Persistent Volumes, and Network.
-It gets the data from Azure pricing, but you can also set custom cost of the resources.
+It gets the data from Azure pricing, but you can also set a custom cost of the resources.

 ![kubecost-allocation](img/allocation.png)